 Celeste is a transdisciplinary researcher who produces high impact, fit for purpose, end user focused research.
-She specializes in collaborative research with stakeholders and interdisciplinary research teams.
+She specializes in collaborative research with multi-stakeholder and interdisciplinary research teams.

-Since joining Victoria university in 2012, Celeste has led research commissioned by, Bushfire Natural Hazards CRC, City of Melbourne, Victorian Centre of Climate Change Adaptation Research (VCCCAR) and Department of Environment Water Land and Planning (Vic).
-She is currently leading the Bushfire Natural Hazards CRC, Diversity and inclusion: Building strength and capability and the Rail Manufacturing CRC and Department of Transport (Vic), Reimagining the workforce: building smart, sustainable and safe public transport.
+Since joining Victoria university in 2012, Celeste has led research commissioned by, Bushfire Natural Hazards CRC, City of Melbourne, Victorian Centre of Climate Change Adaptation Research (VCCCAR), Department of Environment Water Land and Planning (Vic) and Department of Transport (Vic).
+She is currently leading the Bushfire Natural Hazards CRC, Diversity and inclusion: Building strength and capability.
 She has also led the development of a number of successful research proposals with above agencies.

 Her methodology “working from the inside out” undertakes systemic assessments and embeds research into decision-making systems as part of a co-designed process.
 Her research is used by practitioners, trainers and researchers in Australia and overseas and has been featured in both state and federal government policy.
-She has also advised into government in relation to end user based research and climate change communication.
+She has also advised into government in relation to end user based research and climate change communication and future workforce capability.

 Since 2011 Celeste has led and co-authored numerous papers, reports and articles and was a Contributing Author to the IPCC Working Group II Fifth Assessment Report Chapter - Foundations of Decision Making.
 She has been invited to present her work at key institutions including: Oxford University, the Commonwealth Government of Australia, the City of Melbourne and the EU funded Impressions Project.